Last updated: November 14, 2016

 Thunder Mountain was hailed as a 'first of its kind' ski club in the December 20, 1953 New York Times, with its similarity to a golf club payment model.
 Memberships were offered for $30 (family) and $20 (single), with $2 day passes available for non-members.
 The area offered 3 trails and one slope, served by two rope tows.
 A skating pond was also available.

 Legend has it that in 1954, after one day of skiing, the rains came - and thieves; Thunder Mountain was closed and the rope was stolen off the rope tow.
-Hurricane damage in 1954 was cited as the reason for the end of operation.
-The area was considered 'dismanted' in 1958.
+Hurricane and flood damage in 1954 was cited as the reason for the end of operation.
+The North Adams Transcript reported Thunder Mountain was hoping to operate 3 rope tows for the 1955-56 season, with plans being developed for a top to bottom T-Bar.
+There are no known accounts of the area opening that winter, and a subsequent Affidavit of Termination of Lease cited 1954 as the last year of operation.
+The area was considered 'dismantled' in 1958.

 A New Thunder Mountain